3dcitydb/plugin-ade-manager/README.md

 ------------
 The ADE Manager Plugin is shipped with the universal installer of the Importer/Exporter tool.
 When running the setup wizard, you can choose to install the plugin.
 This is the recommended and easiest way to install the plugin.

-Alternatively, you may download the software from the [releases section](https://github.com/3dcitydb/plugin-ade-manager/releases) and unzip it into the `plugins` folder within the installation folder of the Importer/Exporter.
+Alternatively, you may download the software from the [releases section](https://github.com/3dcitydb/plugin-ade-manager/releases) (or build it from source) and unzip it into the `plugins` folder within the installation folder of the Importer/Exporter.
 After a restart of the Importer/Exporter, the ADE Manager will be ready to be used.

 System requirements
 -------------------